MicrosoftDocs/VBA-Docs/api/PowerPoint.broadcast.addmeetingnotes.md

 ## Remarks

-If you fail to pass a string for either of the two parameters, the  **AddMeetingNotes** method returns an Invalid Parameter error.
+If you fail to pass a string for either of the two parameters, the **AdMeetingNotes** method returns an Invalid Parameter error.
 If for any reason the method call fails, PowerPoint returns a generic broadcast error.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]